argraindas/time-manager/documentation/plan.md

+- Create Card
+    statuses: open, finished, closed
+    It has tasks
+    Category can by assigned

+- Create Task
+    statuses: new, in progress, done, rejected
+    Record can by assigned

+- User can be assign to task

+- User will get notification when task is assigned

+- All related users will get notifications when task is completed

+- Admin can manage tasks

+- In Admin area you can manage categories and records

 - Go to Admin area must be stored in session and display accordingly

 - Make a job and workers to do a job